 Type 2 gemstones, "usually included" such as rubies, all color sapphires, garnets, peridots, amethysts, zircons, cat's eye chrysoberyls, pearls, corals.

-Some gemstones are valued for their inclusions!
+Some gemstones are valued for their inclusions.
 Phenomenal gemstones owe their stars and eyes to inclusions.
 Tiny inclusions reflecting back light put the eye in the so called "cat's eye" and the "star" in the star sapphire.
 Inclusions can also be a birthmark, telling us where a particular gemstone was mined.

 As a general rule, look for eye flawless stones.
 If the inclusions are too numerous, too visible to the naked eye and/or distracting, avoid such stones.

 Color is another key factor.
 A common misperception in judging gems is that people assume that the darker the color, the better the stone.
 That isn't true: color can be too dark, like some "blue" sapphires that look more black than blue.
+See pic on the left.

 If a gem's color is too dark, it is subdued and lifeless.
 A much better rule of thumb is the brighter and more rich and vivid the color, the better.
-In general, within each gemstone variety, a clear, medium or medium-dark tone, very intense and saturated primary color is the most preferred.
+In general, within each gemstone variety, a clear, medium to medium-dark tone, very intense and saturated primary color is the most preferred.
+See pic on the right.
 Muted colors or colors between hues, which you might find very attractive, are usually a bit less expensive.
 Look at the color in different kinds of light.
-Sometimes, in daylight, a gem shows one color and in artificial light another one.
-This color change gems are usually very attractive and in most case expensive. (alexandrite is the most well known example, but sapphires, garnets, and occasionally spinels can also change color).
+Gemstones change naturally intensity and hue color depending on the light environment (daylight with sun, cloudy, incandescent light, which will be a thing of the past soon, and different fluorescent light environments).

 Let's talk about the cutting in a gemstone.
 It use to be that a good Cut was something that did not cost more.
-Nowadays, a good cut stone is worth much more than a badly cut one.
+Nowadays, a good cut stone is worth more than a badly cut one.
 A savvy consumer knows that a well cut gemstone can add or subtract a lot of beauty.
 And beauty (together with rarity and freedom from enhancement...basically) is what we pay in a gemstone.
-A well-cut, faceted gemstone reflects light back

 The weight of a gemstone is measured in Carats and points.
 There are 100 points in one carat, and 1 carat equals to one-fifth of a gram.
 As a rule, the price increases per carat as we go from smaller to larger stones, since the larger stones are more limited in supply.
 However, the price does not increase proportionately - there are disproportionate jumps.
 And the larger the stone (all else being equal in terms of overall quality), the more disproportionate the increase in cost per carat may be.